 Recently I needed to make an animated header that slides up when you scroll down the page, and slides down when you scroll up- the idea is to give the user the navigation when you ‘assume’ they are reaching back up the page with that intention.
 With this opportunity, my intention was to use best practice and dynamically add and remove the

 will-change property when transition starts and ends.
 I was confused that will-change was not being added on

 transitionstart until I realized there was none – only

 transitionend.
 A quick search for a solution gave me this pen that uses CustomEvent.
 Read about CustomEvent on MDN.

 will-change was even necessary, because when we use

 tranistion: translate() the element is already being moved onto the GPU so is there a need for this?

 Anyway, here is a simple but useful version of dynamic

 And the finished dynamic scroll-detected header transition:

-See the Pen Sliding Header Using Transform: Translate, with jQuery and IE9 Support by Peter (@peterdillon) on CodePen.
+See the Pen Sliding Header with Transform and jQuery with IE9 Support by Peter (@peterdillon) on CodePen.